ronsperber/neural_networks/README.md

 - `binary_pl.ipynb` : Runs a model on a data set with binary classification where the true decision boundary is an absolute value graph.
 - `multiclass.ipynb` : Runs a model on a data set with multiclass classification where the decision boundaries are 2 branches of a hyperbola
 - `regression.ipynb` : Runs a model on a data set with a regression, where the true function is z = x<sup>2</sup> + y<sup>2</sup>
+- `multiclass_batch_normalization.ipynb` : Runs the multiclass classification models using SGD or Adam and looking at the effect of adding batch normalization layers